s3rdia/qol/cran-comments.md

 * build_rstheme(): Build a complete theme file, which can be used to change the visual appearance of RStudio.
 * combine_into_workbook(): Combines any number of tables created with `any_table()` into one workbook and styles them according to their meta information.
 * replace_except(): Replaces a provided pattern with another, while protecting exceptions.
+* mark_case(): Marks first or last cases within a provided group.
+* retain_value(): Retains the first value for all cases of the same group.
+* retain_sum(): Retains the summarised values for all cases of the same group.

 New functionality
 * interval_format(): Implemented keywords "low "and "high" with which one can define pseudo low or high values, if one doesn't know, what the minimum or maximum value of a variable is.